-In late March 2004, elections for Local Government Council were held in thirty of the thirty-six states.
+In late March 2004, elections for a Local Government Council were held in thirty of the thirty-six states.
 The Transition Monitoring Group (TMG), a coalition of 170 human rights and civil society groups, monitored the elections.
-In its preliminary report, the TMG stated that "in virtually all the states where elections were held, the process leading to the elections were substantially flawed."
+In its preliminary report, the TMG stated that "in virtually all the states where elections were held, the process leading to the elections was substantially flawed."

-In early April 2006, the Nigerian Senate began to debate a bill that aims to amend the constitution.
-One of the contentious proposals would allow a third-term presidency; supporters of President Obasanjo have been pushing for this step for months.
-The Nigerian constitution has a two-term limitation on the presidency.
-In mid-May 2006, the Nigerian Senate effectively rejected the legislation.
+In April 2006, the Nigerian Senate considered a bill that aimed to amend the constitution.
+One of the contentious proposals would have removed the two-term limitation and allowed a third-term presidency; supporters of President Obasanjo had reportedly pushed for this step for months.
+In May 2006, the Nigerian Senate effectively rejected the legislation.